EduardoMoreira25/supermarketsales/README.md

 # Sales Dashboard
 This code is a Streamlit application that reads an Excel file containing sales data, filters the data based on user-selected parameters, and displays the results in a dashboard.
 The dashboard displays the total sales, average rating, and average sales per transaction of the filtered data.
-It also shows the sales by product line and by hour in separate bar charts.
+It also shows the sales by product line and by hour in separate bar charts and other KPI's.

 ## Requirements
 This code requires the following Python packages to be installed: